mrfrz007/ECom-Angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. install json server `npm install json-server` and then run command `json-server --watch  db.json` to start moke api to use it as data base.

 ## Code scaffolding